Of-Arte/swarm-orchestrator-mcp/README.md

 ---

-## What is Vexorbis Swarm?
+## What is Swarm?

-**Vexorbis Swarm** is a Model Context Protocol (MCP) server that extends AI coding assistants like Antigravity, Cursor, and Claude Desktop with **deterministic, algorithmic capabilities**.
+**Swarm Orchestrator** is a Model Context Protocol (MCP) server that extends AI coding assistants like Antigravity, Cursor, and Claude Desktop with **deterministic, algorithmic capabilities**.
 Instead of relying purely on LLM reasoning, Vexorbis Swarm uses specialized workers—code analysis, fault localization, formal verification, and autonomous Git management—to deliver faster, more reliable results.

 ---